dnt6/java1/java-I-assignments.md

 Process finished with exit code 0
 ```

 ### Ex.
-4 Classic Palidrome
+4 Classic Palindrome
-A palidrome is a word, phrase, or sequence that reads the same backward as forward (e.g. radar, madam).
+A palindrome is a word, phrase, or sequence that reads the same backward as forward (e.g. radar, madam).

-Write a Java program that tests if a word is a palidrome or not.
+Write a Java program that tests if a word is a palindrome or not.

 Examples:
 ```